-This MPC MIDI tutorial is suitable for all the current standalone touchscreen MPCs; MPC X, MPC One, MPC Live and MPC Live II running MPC Firmware 2.8 or greater.
+This MPC MIDI tutorial is suitable for all the current standalone touchscreen MPCs; MPC X, MPC One, MPC Key 61, MPC Live and MPC Live II running MPC Firmware 2.8 or greater (the screenshots have been updated to the newer layout in MPC 2.11).
 You can download the tutorial files here, but to recreate the examples you’ll need to attach a MIDI controller to your MPC (and for the last part you’ll need two controllers connected).

 What is a MIDI Controller?

 At the heart of the MPC is a powerful MIDI sequencer which can trigger sounds from any MIDI enabled sound source, be it internal samples assigned to a KEYGROUP program, sounds generated by an internal plugin synth or sounds generated by attached hardware synths.
 Even the events used to play back the drum sounds in a DRUM program are still MIDI events.

 The MIDI events used to trigger all these sounds all initially need to be inputted into the MPC sequencer.
 This can be done programatically using the GRID, LIST EDIT, step sequencer or even by loading MIDI files, but MIDI events can also be recorded or performed in real time directly into the sequencer.
 The most common way for inputing these events is to use the MPC pads – in fact, the MPC pads are the MPC’s own built in MIDI controller.